Stargazing at John Glenn Astronomy Park

 September 19-20: The Little Constellations: Between the more well known star patterns are many diminutive

 constellations: A wolf, a Dolphin, a small horse, and an errant arrow.
-On this dark sky weekend, we’ll be exploring
+On this dark sky weekend, we’ll be exploring some of the gems they contain.
+7:30 PM

 Event Information